samgos/Reddbot/readme.md

 This wallet is unecrypted please go to extra efforts to secure the system from attacks, aka encrypting the reddcoin core wallet and SSL encryption improvement.

 ## Credits
+Thanks to one of the reddcoin community members making the reddbank gif.

 Using the [Reddcoin Core v2.0](https://github.com/reddcoin-project/reddcoin)  library by the Reddcoin Core Developers but also incoperating some of the build instructions to the tutorial.

 Which was then forked from [coin-agnostic tipbot](https://github.com/blocktech/slack_tipbot) by [cgcardona](https://github.com/cgcardona) along with aspects of the tutorial.